worktheclock/replit.github.io/teaching-curriculum/intro-teaching-curriculum.md

 - More to come!

-*Email us at contact@repl.it if you'd like to write curriculum for us.
+*Email us at contact@replit.com if you'd like to write curriculum for us.
 We have some budget available.*

 ## **Why are we doing this?**